WangX-Lab/ScImTH/README.md

 # ScImTH

-Here,, we proposed an algorithm (ScImTH) to evaluate the level of intratumor immune heterogeneity (ImTH).
+Here we proposed an algorithm (ScImTH) to evaluate the level of intratumor immune heterogeneity (ImTH).

 ![ScImTH](E:\luqiqi\ITH\R_pacakges\ImTH\ScImTH.png)